 5 - Storage #

-Pictured here are 3 hard drives, 2 of which are ‘full size’ at 3.5" and the the other a ‘laptop drive’ at 2.5", the left most hard drive has been opened up, which has certainly ruined it as dust has gotten in.
-Below the smaller Hard drive is an NVMe ssd, a micro sd card, and a flash drive.
-All of which are examples of solid state storage
+Pictured here are 3 hard drives, 2 of which are ‘full size’ at 3.5" and the other a ’laptop drive’ at 2.5", the right most hard drive has been opened up, which has certainly ruined it as dust has gotten in.
+Below the smaller Hard drive is an NVMe SSD on a carrier card.
+Under the CD is a micro SD card and a flash drive.
+The micro SD, NVMe SSD, and flash drive all use “flash storage”.

 Permanent storage is rapidly evolving, but the old guard: hard drives and tape storage aren’t going anywhere either.
 But why use one over the other?
 How do you interact with them in Linux?

-Looking at the de-lidded hard drive you’ll see they’re pretty simple in their basic construction: a magnetized needle(s) move across (a) platter(s) and flip bits accordingly.
+Looking at the de-lidded hard drive, you’ll see they’re pretty simple in their basic construction: a magnetized needle(s) move across (a) platter(s) and flip bits accordingly.
 These platters typically spin at 5400 or 7200 RPM, with the faster meaning data can be read and written faster as well.
-Hard drives generally are not used for speed though, as compared to other alternatives they’re extraordinary slow.
+Hard drives generally are not used for speed, though, as compared to other alternatives they’re extraordinarily slow.
 Often, you’ll hear them called “spinning rust” now, making fun of how antiquated the idea of mechanical storage seems in the first place.

 HDDs generally run at ‘good enough’ speeds for most things- like storing video, music, etc. while being much less expensive than solid state options for a given amount of storage, and with a proven reliability and without suffering from data loss when left without power for long periods of time.
 That said, just like any storage medium, over time data can be corrupted, so backups are still a must.